zflowers/CascadesCombine/README.md

   - keyed off of the bin name
   - submits all jobs for each file for a given bin
 - python/submitJobs.py
-  - actual user submission script
+  - creates condor submission scripts
-  - use this to load up your cut strings (examples inside)
   - run to make calls to createJobs for each bin
 - src/flattenJSONs.cpp & src/mergeJSONs.cpp
   - helpers to merge JSON outputs from BFI_condor.cpp